Discover the Vibrant Tales of the Sea at the Wellington Maritime Museum

 Historical Significance of the Museum

-1. The striking facade that draws you in.
+1. The striking facade that captures historical charm.

-2. Solid timber beams that whisper stories of the past.
+2. Solid timber beams echoing stories of trade and travel.

 Interactive Experiences for Visitors